 When traveling almost anywhere in the world, you just have to say that you come from Victoria on Canada’s west coast and the conversation quickly turns to two attractions: Butchart Gardens and the ever-so-British “high tea” at the Fairmont Empress Hotel.
 Presiding over this small provincial capital city’s picturesque Inner Harbour for over a century, this grand old lady of hospitality is indeed an Edwardian landmark the size of a respectable royal palace in Europe.

-However, when it comes to wheeling my suitcase to a reception desk and laying my head on a pillow for a memorable night’s sleep, I downsize to four more intimate-sized crown jewels within walking minutes of all the city’s downtown holiday highlights.
-These boutique accommodations – Beaconsfield Inn, The Magnolia Hotel & Spa , Swans Suite Hotel and Abigail’s Hotel – are each a special pleasure to call home during a visit to Victoria.
+However, when it comes to wheeling my suitcase to a reception desk and laying my head on a pillow for a memorable night’s sleep, I am tempted to downsize to five more intimate-sized crown jewels within walking minutes of all the city’s downtown holiday highlights.
+These boutique accommodations – Inn at Laurel Point, Beaconsfield Inn, The Magnolia Hotel & Spa , Swans Suite Hotel and Abigail’s Hotel – are each a special pleasure to call home during a visit to Victoria.
 I have stayed in each one and I am delighted to have such distinctive gems to highlight in my own city.

 Beaconsfield Inn, www.beaconsfieldinn.com, is a wonderful window on early 20th century Victoria, an Edwardian Tudor Revival structure laced with brightly-colored stain glass windows and wood-carved staircases all the way up to the attic where I slumbered in the dormer-windowed Beaconsfield Suite.
 Characterized by its prominent half-timbering and tall ornate chimneys, this 1908 city mansion was originally built as a wedding gift from one of Victoria’s wealthy entrepreneurs to his daughter and son-in-law.
 Yes indeed, those were the extravagant days of 11-foot ceilings, plenty of dark wood to be polished by servants, and elegant overstuffed furnishings and draperies.